Expert by experience How Emma handled feeling lonely

 UKrant will be focusing on the topic of loneliness among students, in the form of articles, videos and the unique matching project Friend-o-matic, organised by UKrant and HanzeMag.

-‘I don’t think you’re doing very well at all’, the therapist told Tara Joanroy (23) mid-January.
-It was true: Tara was having a hard time.
+‘I don’t think you’re doing very well at all’, the therapist told Emma Joanroy (23) mid-January.
+It was true: Emma was having a hard time.
 She had been for months, but she’d arrived at her lowest point.

 Sluggish and sad

 The corona pandemic only served to exacerbate these intrusive thoughts.
-Like many other people, Tara suddenly had only herself to rely on.
+Like many other people, Emma suddenly had only herself to rely on.
 Even though she was living with her boyfriend at the time, it was difficult living in such close quarters.
 ‘We talked about the same stuff every day.
-Nothing ever happened to us’, says Tara.
+Nothing ever happened to us’, says Emma.
 She lost contact with many people in her friend group.